yechs/website/blog/2021-08-08-malloc_chunks.md

 While the Stack Overflow question ["How does delete[] “know” the size of the operand array?"](https://stackoverflow.com/questions/197675/how-does-delete-know-the-size-of-the-operand-array) sort of answers the second question, I decide to dig deeper into the actual memory area.

-Coincidentally, I have worked on a heap exploitation problem with my friend @Guozhen in a past CTF event.
+Coincidentally, I have worked on a heap exploitation problem with my friend [@gzhding](https://guozhen.dev) in a past CTF event.
 Thanks to the experience, I learned how to use `gdb` to dump the heap memory and thus gain some insight into the problem.

 ## What are Memory Leaks?